 - a researcher-led journal – Managerial and editorial work is carried out independently by graduate researchers at the EUI, with the invaluable assistance of its Departmental Advisory Board, comprising a number of renowned professors at the Department of Law.

 - a multilingual journal – The EJLS is committed to linguistic diversity by publishing articles in any language within the linguistic competence of Board Members to help ensure a wide dissemination of scholarly work.
-If you have any questions about this in particular, please contact [email protected] further information.
+If you have any questions about this in particular, please contact [email protected] for further information.

 The Editorial Board